pebble-dev/rebble-help/_topic/setup-ios.md

 # Press 'Switch to Rebble'

+You should now be seeing a page titled "Here we go!"

-Read the page, then tap the switch to Rebble button.
+Read the page, then tap the **Switch to Rebble** button at the bottom of the page.

 If you get a prompt about "Open with Pebble", press 'Okay'.

-Press 'Switch To Rebble'.

 The Pebble app will then open.
 If you get the 'Configuration change' prompt, press 'Change'.